 Canadian Imperial Bank of Commerce (CIBC) is the manager (the Manager) of the Funds and CIBC Trust Corporation is the trustee (the Trustee) of the Funds.
 Each Fund may issue an unlimited number of classes of units and an unlimited number of units of each class.
-As at the date of these financial statements, Class A units of each of the Funds are available for sale, except for the Conservative Income Portfolio which offers Class T3 and Class T4 units, the Balanced Income Portfolio which offers Class T4 units.
+As at the date of these financial statements, each of the Pools offer Class A units for sale, Conservative Income Portfolio offers Class T3 and Class T4 units, Balanced Income Portfolio offers Class T4 units, and Enhanced Income Portfolio offers Class T5 units, and Enhanced Income Portfolio offers Class T6 units for sale.